Grill (jewelry): Manufacture

 While early grills could not be removed easily and involved reshaping the tooth itself to fit the grill, grills are today made from custom dental molds.
 For more expensive grills, a dentist takes a mold of the wearer's front teeth with a quick set alginate.
 A tooth mold is obtained by filling the alginate negative with buff stone, then the buff stone is used to fit the grill to the unique set of teeth.
 However, for inexpensive novelty grills, a jeweler may make an impression by having the wearer bite into dental putty or wax softened in water, or the wearer may do this themselves.
 Such grills may be less comfortable or dependable than grills that are professionally fitted, and in several instances jewelers manufacturing grills in this manner have been charged with practicing dentistry without a license.

 Criticism and health hazards

 According to the American Dental Association (ADA) in June 2006, no studies have shown whether the long-term wearing of grills is safe.
 If the grills fit properly and are worn only intermittently, wearers are at a low risk for dental problems, according to the ADA.
 The ADA has warned, however, that grills made from base metals could cause irritation or allergic reactions, and that bacteria trapped under a grill worn on a long-term basis could result in gum disease, cavities, or even bone loss.
 School districts in Alabama, Georgia, and Texas have banned grills for reasons both disciplinary and health-related.

-Just as other hip hop fashions have been criticized, grills have been denounced by some commentators as expensive, ostentatious, and superficial displays that strain the finances of poor youth.